 - OneAffiniti – except as set out in paragraph 1(b) below, OneAffiniti, comprising Finnigan Investments (Australia) Pty Ltd, OneAffiniti Ltd and OneAffiniti LLC, are controllers of your personal data.
 This means that each company determines the purpose for which and the manner in which your personal data is collected, used, disclosed and otherwise processed*.
 These companies are responsible for complying with privacy laws and for making sure your personal data is processed fairly and lawfully.

 * The word “processing” (and its derivatives) covers anything that can be done with your personal data, such as collecting, storing, using, deleting, transferring, sharing and disclosing.

 - Our clients – When OneAffiniti processes personal data in the course of providing services to clients, it is our clients who are the controllers of that data and OneAffiniti will – for the most part – be a processor acting on the clients’ behalf.
 Typically, our clients will provide us with personal data (which may include information about you) and we will use that data (and/or supplement it) in order to provide our services to them.
-In this situation, it is our clients who are responsible for ensuring any personal data complies with applicable law and their privacy policies will apply.
-When our clients are the controllers, you should refer to their privacy policies for further information about how your personal data may be used by them.
+In this situation, it is our clients who are responsible for ensuring any personal data complies with applicable law and their privacy notices will apply.
+When our clients are the controllers, you should refer to their privacy notices for further information about how your personal data may be used by them.

 2. Personal data we collect